p4lang/p4c/docs/simple_switch.md

 they are read-only.
 - `enq_timestamp`: a timestamp, in microseconds, set when the packet is first enqueued.
-- `enq_qdepth`: the depth of the queue when the packet was first enqueued.
+- `enq_qdepth`: the depth of the queue when the packet was first enqueued, in units of number of packets (not the total size of packets).
 - `deq_timedelta`: the time, in microseconds, that the packet spent in the queue.
-- `deq_qdepth`: the depth of queue when the packet was dequeued.
+- `deq_qdepth`: the depth of queue when the packet was dequeued, in units of number of packets (not the total size of packets).
 - `qid`: when there are multiple queues servicing each egress port (e.g. when priority queueing is enabled), each queue is assigned a fixed unique id, which is written to this field.
 Otherwise, this field is set to 0.